zhengying-liu/autodl-contrib/file_format/README.md

 Under file format, each example is an independent file (this is usually the case for large examples such as videos) and all labels are contained in another file.

 ## Supported File Types
 File format is extremely convenient when examples in the dataset are indeed *files*.
-This is the case when you already have a database of files (e.g. images, videos, audios) with corresponding labels.
+This is the case when one already has a database of files (e.g. images, videos, audios) with corresponding labels.
 If you want to contribute data in file format, you can simply provide these files plus the labels contained in a CSV file.
 We'll further format these files into TFRecords using `dataset_manager.py`.
 Some preferred file types are:
 - images: `.jpg`, `.png`, `.gif`
 - videos: `.avi`, `.mp4`
 - audios: `.mp3`, `.wav`